jkb91jkb91/my_tutorials/terraform/GCP/trees/prod_staging_different_folders/README.md

 2.) ./terraform.tfvars HIGHEST LEVEL
 3.)
 From where load modules

-# 0. RUN COMMANDS
+# 0. RUN COMMANDS  FROM PROVIDER LOCATION LIKE: ENVIRONMENTS/PRODUCTION or ENVIRONEMTS/STAGING
 INFO: You have to run terraform from the level where terraform provider is located
 a)
 ```
+cd environments/production && terraform init
 cd environments/production && terraform init
 ```